🏠

 Shop The Look:

-3. Black painted media console with glass doors
+3. Black painted media console glass doors

-4. Pair of black velvet wingback chairs
+4. Black velvet wingback chairs pair

-5. Black and white toile area rug (9’x12′)
+5. Black and white toile area rug

-6. Mix of black velvet and white linen throw pillows
+6. Black velvet white linen throw pillows

 7. Crystal chandelier with black shade details